 The disposition of Mailu’s first arrest in Makindu is not known but in his 3rd arrest in Mariakani, he, the only one of four other co-accused, was found guilty and fined ksh 100,000 ($1000).
 It should have been closer to $50,000 with jail time in default.
-One of the co-accused was also Guinean, based in Kampala and a close colleague to Moazu Kromah.
+One of the co-accused was also Guinean, based in Kampala and and happened to be the son of Moazu Kromah.

 To the more cynical, it appeared that the cases were corrupted and/or interfered with by those higher up the food chain.
 But how can one really tell?
 How does one differentiate between incompetence, poor training, sub-standard evidence handling, questionable prosecutorial or judicial decision making against subversive elements at play.